zaphB/polyp/README.md

     rect(5, 10)
 ```

-The line `rect(10)` creates a 10x10 square in symbol main, layer 1.
+The line `rect(10)` again creates a 10x10 square in symbol main, layer 1.
 The `polygon(...)` built-in creates a polygon using the passed list of coordinates.
 Coordinates are specified as a comma separated pair of numbers enclosed in square brackets `[...]` in polyp layout scripts.
 The `polygon(...)` line is placed after `LAYER 2`, hence the resulting polygon is placed in layer 2 of the gds file.

 The line `SYMBOL sub` then switches the active symbol from `main` to `sub`, hence all following geometry is placed in the symbol `sub`.
 In this case, the last line `rect(5, 10)` creates a rectangle of 5 units width and 10 units height.

 ## Creating text